saurabhterna/NPl-Exp-XIE/Exp-2-Linux-network-Config.md

 ##### How do i Configure Static IP Address Internet Protocol (IPv4)

-To configure static IP Address, you need to update or edit network configuration file to assign an Static IP Address to a system.

-- For RHEL/CentOS/Fedora

 Open and edit network configuration file for (eth0 or eth1) using your favorite editor.
 For example, to assigning IP Address to eth0 interface as follows.
 ```
 [root@ ~]# vi /etc/sysconfig/network-scripts/ifcfg-eth0 // or